darvil82/lanat-docs/Lanat/topics/Help-message.md

 > ``HelpFormatter`` contains plenty of utility methods to remove, move, add, and replace layout items.
 > {style="note"}

+### Get representations from elements

+This is the formatted and colored representation of the element.
+(The one used in the help message generation, for instance)
+You can easily get the representation of Lanat elements, such as commands, arguments, groups, and so on, by using `HelpFormatter.getRepresentation(obj)`.

 ## Layout Items